seth586/guides/FreeNAS/freenas_8_mempool.md

 root@freenas[~]#
 ```
 ### Create new jail for mempool
+We are going to jail this process seperately in case you want to expose this website to clearnet.
 Create a new jail with the process described [in the beginning of this guide](freenas_1_jail_creation.md).
 Name it mempool or the like.
 Enter the jail.
 ```
 root@freenas[~]# iocage console mempool root@mempool:~ #